KennyGoreham/be-nc-news/README.md

 This project was built up with "Supertest" and "Jest" which will automatically set your NODE_ENV to 'test' and seed the test database.
 Tests are separated into test-utils and test-app files, and there are scripts for each in package.json.

-This project was built with Node v20.9.0 and Postgres v8.7.3.
+This project was built with Node v20.9.0, Postgres v8.7.3 and Express v4.18.2.